White Kansas official tells black woman he belongs to 'master race'

 Leavenworth County Commissioner Louis Klemp cited the master race — the Nazi ideology of Aryan supremacy — at a board meeting Tuesday while responding to a presentation by Triveece Penelton and a colleague on road development options in Tonganoxie, just west of Kansas City.

-"I don't want you to think I'm picking on you because we're part of the master race," Klemp told Penelton.
+"I don't want you to think I'm picking on you because we're part of the master race," Klemp told Penelton — claiming that the fact that both he and she had "gaps" in their teeth meant they were part of a master race.
 He then said he didn't like any of the land use options that she had presented to the commission.

 Commissioners Robert Holland and Doug Smith called on Klemp to resign before his term ends Jan.
 15. The Republican Party appointed Klemp to the commission in October 2017 to fill a vacancy created by a resignation.